Sunday, September 28, 2025

 Add an extra yolk to make it a bit richer.

-Egg pasta should be frozen rather than dried, for safety reasons.
+Egg pasta should be frozen after rolling/cutting rather than dried, for safety reasons.

 *Use only the freshest eggs.
 Test your eggs in a bowl of water, if they sink, they're fresh.